QuEraComputing/bloqade-python/docs/docs/contributing/setup.md

 # Design Philosophy and Architecture

-Given the heterogenous nature of the hardware we are targeting we have decided to use a compiler based approach to our software stack.
-This allows us to target different hardware backends with the same high level language.
+Given the heterogeneous nature of the hardware we target, We have decided to use a compiler-based approach to our software stack, allowing us to target different hardware backends with the same high-level language.
 Below is a diagram of the software stack in Bloqade.

 ```mermaid